Radon Sobolev Variational Auto-Encoders: RS-VAE: Radon Sobolev Variational Auto-Encoder

-When only optimizing the reconstruction loss the reconstruction error drops from $39.5$ to around $11.5$.
-When optimizing the latent part only the reconstruction loss remains at high values (depending on the run between $40$ and $180$) and the latent distance reaches small values (around $1.e-4$ and below).
-When using both terms, the reconstruction error drops down to around $11.5$ and the distance around $5e-3$, depending on the run.
+When optimizing the latent part only the reconstruction loss remains at high values (depending on the run between $40$ and $180$) and the latent distance reaches small values (around $10^{-4}$ and below).
+When using both terms, the reconstruction error drops down to around $11.5$ and the distance around $5 \times 10^{-3}$, depending on the run.

 This behavior remains visible in all tests we performed.